EliasNehme/HTPmicroscopy/EDOF/README.md

 # Overview

 Here we include MATLAB codes and data for the EDOF quantitative analysis performed on [beads suspeneded in a gel](#beads-in-a-gel).
 In addition, we provide Drive links to raw measurements of a [spheroid](#spheroid-measurement) with the standard PSF (unmodified objective lens) and an EDOF PSF.
-Finally, we provide a [demo example](#deconvolution-example) of applying a few iterations of Lucy-Richardson Deconvolution to improve the resolution of the EDOF measurements.
+Finally, we provide a [demo example](#deconvolution-example) of applying a few iterations of Lucy-Richardson deconvolution to improve the resolution of the EDOF measurements.

 # Beads in a gel